Christina Bianco: Career

+Beginning in March 2022, Bianco played the role of LV in the UK touring production of The Rise and Fall of Little Voice.
+She starred as Glinda in the 2023 West End revival of The Wizard of Oz at the London Palladium after playing the role at the Curve, Leicester.

-Voice Impressions and Major Television Performances
+Voice impressions and major television performances

-In August 2013, a video of Bianco singing "Total Eclipse of the Heart" received over seven million YouTube views, due in part to a tweet by Shonda Rhimes In the video, Bianco does voice impressions of nineteen different singers.
+In August 2013, a video of Bianco singing "Total Eclipse of the Heart" received over 7 million YouTube views, due in part to a tweet by Shonda Rhimes.
+In the video, Bianco does voice impressions of 19 different singers.
 Bianco performed a version of "Total Eclipse of the Heart" on The Ellen Degeneres Show in September 2013.
-In May 2014, she performed the song in front of its original singer, Bonnie Tyler, on the popular UK ITV program, The Paul O'Grady Show.
+In May 2014, she performed the song in front of its original singer, Bonnie Tyler, on the UK ITV programme, The Paul O'Grady Show.
 One of Bianco's previous videos, an "Impression Reel" of Katy Perry's "Firework", also includes impressions of famous female singers.

-In February 2014, Bianco released a video of herself singing "Let It Go" from Disney's Frozen and the video soon went viral gaining over 6 million views.
+In February 2014, Bianco released a video of herself singing "Let It Go" from Disney's Frozen and the video soon went viral, gaining over 6 million views.
 In October 2014, Bianco gained attention for her "diva" rendition of the CeeLo Green hit "Forget You".